laura200203/MSI-LCMS-Correlated-Data-Annotation-and-Analysis-workflow-Toolkit/README.md

   - Total Ion Chromatograms (TIC)
 - Interactive capabilities to explore datasets in detail.

-### 2. **Semi-Automated Annotation**
+### 2. **Semi-Automated Annotation toolkit(SAA toolkit)**
 #### **Evidence Considered in Annotation Workflow**:
 - MS matching with customizable ppm tolerance.
 - Detection of isotope and adduct patterns.
-- Spatial distribution analysis of ions.
+- Spatial co-localization.
-- Evidence-based correlation between MSI and LC-MS datasets.

 #### **Modular Design**:
-- The annotation workflow operates as a complete pipeline or as 8 independent functions.
+- Achieving semi-auto MSI annotation
 - Facilitates integration of additional algorithms and evidence types.

-### 3. **Extensibility and Customization**
 - Modular architecture for easy adaptation to new computational methods.

-- Open for integration with domain-specific workflows or advanced algorithms.
+### 3. **Comparison pipeline**
+-

 ### **Development**
 The toolkit is under active development, with new features and functionalities being added to further enhance its capabilities.